Adding, changing and deleting data

 dtype: object

-Deleting one or more entries from an axis is easy if you already have an index array or a list without these entries.
+Deleting one or more entries from an axis is easy if you already have an index array or list without those entries.

-Since this may require a bit of set theory, we return the drop method as a new object without the deleted values:
+Since this may require a little set theory, we return the drop method as a new object without the deleted value(s):

 [15]: